Recharging Your Leadership Mindset Using Combinatory Play

 The combined stresses of the pandemic have been a source of burnout, sapping energy, and motivation for many.
 Work has become hard.
 But combinatory play generates motion – If you cannot do one thing, try another.
 Motion beats stuck any day.
 Inspiration, motivation, and a positive shift in mindset are fed from motion.

-are some ways to include combinatory play?
+What are some ways to include combinatory play?

-e first place to start is your hobbies.
+The first place to start is your hobbies.
 Have you made time for your hobbies in the past six months?
 Or are you so busy doing other things your hobbies have taken a back seat?
 Giving yourself control over how you spend your time is liberating and helps manage your stress level.
 Perhaps this is reading a book, walking in the park, or volunteering at a dog shelter.

 But maybe you are an artist—you make things.
 You could paint, write, sew, build furniture, or create in a thousand other ways.
 Art is defined by you as the person and not what others think.
 Take the risk and call your making, ART.
 Making as a process creates energy, inspiration, and motivation.
 It is also the foundation of creativity.